martinvks/framer/README.md

 ### Fields

 * **addDefaultHeaders**  `boolean` (default: `true`)
   Add the following pseudo-headers to the first HEADERS frame:
   `:authority` hostname from target URL
   `:method` GET
   `:path` path and query part of target URL
   `:scheme` https
 * **headers** `array<header>`
   Header fields sent in the first HEADERS frame
   Default pseudo-header values can be replaced by adding a header field with the pseudo-header name
 * **continuation** `array<header>`
   Header fields sent in a CONTINUATION frame
   Only works when using `h2` protocol
 * **body** `string`
   The request body
 * **trailer** `array<header>`
   Trailer fields sent in the last HEADERS frame

 ### Header fields

 * **name** `string`
   Header field name
 * **value** `string`
   Header field value

 ### Examples

-Environment variables can be used with the `"${ENVIRONMENT_VARIABLE_KEY}"` syntax
+Environment variables can be used with the `${ENVIRONMENT_VARIABLE_KEY}` syntax

 ```json
 {
   "headers": [